 - set WENC2_POS_X and WENC2_POS_Y to define the second wheel’s distance from the autopilot or COG

 - disable relays by setting RELAY_PIN and RELAY_PIN2 to -1

 To enable position estimation using the wheel encoders the EKF3 must be set as the main AHRS:

 - set AHRS_EKF_TYPE to 3 (means use EKF3)

 - set EK2_ENABLE to 0 (disable EKF2)

 - set EK3_ENABLE to 1 (enable EKF3)

-After making the above changes the flight controller should be rebooted
+After making the above changes the autopilot should be rebooted

 The wheel encoder data including total distance travelled by each wheel appears in the WENC dataflash log messages.